 Of course, you unlock more stuff as you continue.
 And the world is procedurally generated so it's always different.
 But not very much.

-I was pretty disappointed with this game.
+I was pretty disappointed with The Way of Gold and Steel.
 I'm not even sure I can recommend it for a dollar.
 It's a re-skin of pretty much every city builder ever, but without the depth of those from which it has borrowed.

 The pixel environments are beautiful and I had high hopes for this game.
 Unfortunately, the characters are tiny and hard to follow.
 You can zoom in, but the characters become so pixelated that you still can't tell what you're doing.
 This game is hard to play and hard to enjoy.